josh-mchugh/rediscovering-javascript/chapter-4/README.md

 This example explores the RegExp object and it's properties.
 We can tell that the RegExp has a handful of Symbol properties associated with it.

 ## creating-symbols.js
 This code snippet showcases the Symbol() function and the creation of the Symbol objects.
-It compares Symbols an
+It compares Symbols and their equality.

+## symbol-registry.js
+This snippet of code demonstrates the `Symbol.for()` function.
+The `Symbol.for()` function creates a `Symbol` if one already does not exists for that key in the global registry, andreturn either a newly created instance or preexisting one.
+We can use `Symbol.keyFor()` function at any time to retrieve a pre-created `Symbol` for a given key.